Philosophy of Leadership for Church Ministry

 Specifically, authentic leaders demonstrate five basic characteristics: (1) They have a strong sense of purpose, (2) they have strong values about the right thing to do, (3) they establish trusting relationships with others, (4) they demonstrate self-discipline and act on their values, and (5) they are sensitive and empathetic to the plight of others (Northouse, p 199).

 All five characteristics lead a biblical leader to lead with passion while also encouraging a certain amount of vulnerability (Warren, 2019).
-When followers can see the leader as a whole person, sin struggles included, they are more apt to be open about their own vulnerabilities.
-This has the effect of helping followers understand that kingdom work is an ongoing process.
-One does not have to reach a level of perfection before they can contribute.
+When followers can see the leader as a whole person, including their struggles, they are more apt to be open about their own vulnerabilities.
+This helps followers understand that kingdom work is an ongoing process.
+One does not have to reach a level of perfection before contributing.
 Indeed, the Bible says, “And I am sure of this, that he who began a good work in you will bring it to completion at the day of Jesus Christ” (Phil 1:6).
 The emphasis is on future completion.
 Until then, all believers are a work in progress.
 Leaders who emphasize this create a climate of humility where grace, acceptance, and continued growth can occur.

 A potential drawback to authentic leadership is that leaders can be too transparent.
 A balance is needed.
 Whiting (n.d.) makes a distinction between Emotional Authenticity and Strategic Authenticity.
 Emotional authenticity referrers to “the value of ‘letting your feelings be known (Whiting, n.d.).
 Strategic authenticity refers to being true to one’s goals for an organization.
 She writes,